 With the World Cotton Day, we found it interesting and important to highlight the obtaining process of one of the most widely used products in both the ceramics and the chemical industry in general: carboxymethylcellulose.

 Carbohydrates (CH2O)n are naturally occurring organic compounds and are nature’s most abundant chemicals.
 The biological and industrial importance is such that they are used in many chemical industries.
 Among the most used carbohydrates we find sugars, starch and cellulose.

 On the one hand, Cellulose is the fundamental component of the plant cell wall in plants, wood and natural fibers.
 In cotton and linen, the cellulose fibers are of high purity (90-95%) and are usually used in the textile industry.

 In the ceramic industry, most of the CMC that are commercialized come from wood.

 However, CMC from cotton is gaining popularity among fans, since cotton linters can also be used to obtain carboxymethylcellulose for the ceramic industry.

-CMC is obtained from the chemical modification of cellulose, through reactions that are easily applicable on an industrial scale.
+Because CMC is obtained from the chemical modification of cellulose through reactions, it is easily applicable on an industrial scale.
 This method is known as the druvacell process.

 – High rheology control in aqueous solutions.